reipared/udemy-devops-14-real-projects/013-JavaMonitoryConfigmapMinikube/01_Y_WindowsOnly.md

 ![1679363245390](image/01_Y_WindowsOnly/1679363245390.png)

-Then wait for about 1 min and you should see below message in the log
+Then wait for about 1 min and we should see below message in the log

 ```dos
 kubectl logs -f configmap-demo-pod